jscad/csg.js/V2-BREAKING-CHANGES.md

 ### Transformations

-  - expand/contract is now only expand, with negative values
+  - expand/contract is now only expand, with negative values for contract
   - rotate, translate, scale etc do NOT do implicit UNIONS anymore => array in, array out, single item item in, single item out

 ### Primitives